tcamio/MSP-EX430E2GT-examples/README.md

 # MSP-EX430E2GT-examples
-Many examples codes are provided when you buy MSP430 by Texas Instruments.
+Many examples codes are provided when you got MSP430 by Texas Instruments.
 However, most of them didn't work when I bought a new MSP430.

 The purpose of this repository is to offer updated example codes for MSP-EX430E2GT.